 Prior consent to the use of electronic service of documents may be granted through the e-File procedural information system, by email or by fax.
 Such consent may be sent to the court through an application for a European Small Claims Procedure or by replying thereto.

 Procedural documents must generally only be served to attorneys, notaries, bailiffs, trustees in bankruptcy and state or local government agencies electronically, through the e-File procedural information system.
 Service of documents using other methods is only permitted if there is good cause.
 For other persons, no obligations are laid down in law regarding the means by which documents should be served.

-A state fee is payable for lodging a petition for European Small Claims Procedure to a county court.
-The amount of that fee is determined on the basis of the value of the civil case, which is in turn determined based on the amount claimed.
+A state fee is payable for lodging a petition for a European Small Claims Procedure with a county court.
+The size of that fee is determined on the basis of the value of the civil case, which is in turn determined based on the amount claimed.
 In calculating the value of a civil matter, the amount of the principal claim is added to the amount of the ancillary claims.
-In the event of a European Small Claims Procedure application for the recovery of interest on arrears that has not become chargeable, the amount that corresponds to one year of interest on arrears must also be added to the amount.
-The amount of the state fee is determined on the basis of the final amount received (the cost of the civil case) and in accordance with the table presented in Section 59(1) of Annex 1 to the State Fees Act, as referred to in Section 59(1).
+In the event of a European Small Claims Procedure application for the recovery of interest on arrears that has not become chargeable, an amount corresponding to one year of interest on the arrears must also be added to the amount.
+The size of the state fee is determined on the basis of the final amount received (the cost of the civil case) and in accordance with the table presented in Annex 1 to the State Fees Act, as referred to in Section 59(1).

-The same state fee must be paid for lodging an appeal as was paid for the initial lodging of the European Small Claims Procedure application to the county court, taking into account the extent of the appeal.
+The same state fee must be paid for lodging an appeal as was paid for the initial lodging of the European Small Claims Procedure application with the county court, taking into account the extent of the appeal.

 A state fee of €50 must be paid for lodging an appeal with a district court or the Supreme Court.